hanegraaff/stock-advisor-infrastructure/README.md

 $ pip install -r requirements.txt
 ```

-To add additional dependencies, for example other CDK libraries, just add to
+To include additional dependencies, for example other CDK libraries, just add to
 your requirements.txt file and rerun the `pip install -r requirements.txt`
 command.
 Alternatively you may add those to ```setup.py```